 - couple pinches fresh cracked pepper

-- Under the oven broiler, roast the peppers, turning every 4-5 minutes, until skin is blackened and blistered all over.
-Move peppers to a ziploc bag to allow to steam.
+Under the oven broiler, roast the poblano and red bell peppers, turning every 4-5 minutes, until skins are blackened and blistered all over.
+Move the blackened peppers to a ziploc bag to allow to steam.
 Once cool enough to handle, remove and discard the skins and seeds.
 Chop and set aside.

 In a medium skillet, melt the butter.
 Add the mushrooms and cook, tossing regularly, until nicely browned.

-- In a 13x9 baking dish, toss together the peppers, mushrooms, croissant pieces, green onion, and parsley.
+In a 13x9 baking dish, toss together the poblano pepper, red bell pepper, mushrooms, croissant pieces, green onion, and parsley.
 Top with the cheeses.

 - Combine the eggs, cream, milk, salt, and pepper.
 Pour over the casserole.
 Cover with plastic wrap and put in the fridge to set overnight.